afunnydev/tinysociety/content/articles/2019-07-03-tiny-house-builders-in-new-york.md

 <span class="figcaption">Image source: Hudson River Tiny Homes - Model XYZ</span>

-This company specialises in the construction of tiny houses on wheels.
+This family owned company specialises in the construction of tiny houses on wheels.
 They make energy efficient and environnementally responsable design for each of their build.
+Their team has a total of 75 combined years of experience in the construction sector.
+A lot of their projects have wood for the exterior and interior finishing which gives them a nice natural look!
+It is possible for them to provide a turnkey package or simply a shell you can complete on your own.
+The process for building your project is quite fast with 4 to 6 weeks to complete the construction (excluding the time to revceive the trailer frame from their supplier).

 **Location:** Valatie, New York